-- Preview Email Newsletter

 WASHINGTON, July 11 -- The American Airlines Center has submitted a public comment letter to the Antitrust Division of the U.S. Department of Justice (DOJ), advocating for reforms to address deceptive practices in live ticketing.
 The letter highlights the negative impact of anticompetitive behavior in the secondary ticket sales market on both fans and venue operations.

-In the letter, Dave Brown, Chief Operating Officer of the American Airlines Center, emphasized the urgent need for action again more ST
+In the letter, Dave Brown, Chief Operating Officer of the American Airlines Center, emphasized the urgent need for action against scams that harm consumers.
+"We've seen firsthan more ST

 Volvo Group North America Urges Denial of Steel Dynamics' Tariff Request (10)